krdav/SPURF/README.md

 SPURF uses cached data from a large-scale Rep-Seq dataset as input to a statistical model made to determine a detailed clonal family specific substitution profile for a single input sequence.
 Source code to fit the SPURF model from scratch using another dataset is also provided.
 Results and methods are described in our [preprint](https://arxiv.org/abs/1802.06406).
+The dataset used in the paper is available in our [Zenodo bucket](https://doi.org/10.5281/zenodo.1289984).

 ### Cloning this repo